sumup-oss/circuit-ui/README.md

 ## Utils

 Besides the component library, we also export some utilities which you might need in order to use the components.
-Two main ones:
+The three main ones:

-* `numbersUtils` - a module for dealing with number localization.
+- `numbersUtils` - a module for dealing with number localization.
-* `currencyUtils` - a module for formatting currency amounts.
+- `currencyUtils` - a module for formatting currency amounts.
-* `styleHelpers` - a module containing helpers for writing styles.
+- `styleHelpers` - a module containing helpers for writing styles.

 ## Creating components